kavishvachhet/GateForge/README.md

 # GateForge

-A production-grade microservices backend built to understand how real-world distributed systems work — API Gateway pattern, gRPC for inter-service communication, Kafka for event-driven architecture, and Redis for caching and rate limiting.
+A production-grade microservices backend built to understand how real-world distributed systems work — API Gateway pattern, gRPC for inter-service communication, Kafka for event-driven architecture, and Redis for caching.
+Features custom-built infrastructure components like a Redis Lua Sliding Window rate limiter and a Layer 4 TCP Health Probe load balancer.

 ## Why I Built This